status-im/specs/status-whisper-mailserver-spec.md

 ### Receiving historic messages

-Historic messages MUST be sent to a peer with a packet with a P2P Message code (`0x7f`) followed by a single Whisper envelope OR an array of Whisper envelopes.
+Historic messages MUST be sent to a peer with as packet with a P2P Message code (`0x7f`) followed by a single Whisper envelope OR an array of Whisper envelopes.
 A peer receiving historic message MUST handle both cases.

 In order to accept a P2P Message packet, a node MUST trust a selected Mailserver.